deuts/upcaddy/README.md

----
-title: Upcaddy is the way to go.
----

 # UPCaddy

 UPCaddy is a shell script tool designed to streamline the management of Caddy configurations.
 It simplifies the creation and updating of `.caddy` files, making it easier to set up reverse proxies and other configurations through an interactive, menu-driven interface.